Medications That May Worsen Tinnitus: What to Watch For

 - Maintain a healthy lifestyle: Eat a balanced diet, exercise regularly, and manage stress.

-- Consider tinnitus-relief supplements: Quietum Plus, for example, is a natural supplement that helps support hearing and mental health, potentially easing tinnitus symptoms.
-It’s made from ingredients known to improve circulation and support ear health.
+- Consider tinnitus-relief supplements: There are many natural supplements that help support hearing and mental health, which may relieve symptoms of tinnitus.
 If you’re looking for a natural way to manage your tinnitus, you might want to explore it further.

 FAQ: Medications That May Worsen Tinnitus